DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

-If you consider **ransomware** that encrypts/destroys the data on your server a possible threat, keep in mind that, if the ransomware gains root access, it can also access your backup storage, and could **delete your backup** (unless you're using some kind of append-only remote storage, where existing data can't be modified or deleted - at least restics [rest-server](https://github.com/restic/rest-server) supports that mode with `--append-only`).
+If you consider **ransomware** that encrypts/destroys the data on your server a possible threat, keep in mind that, if the ransomware gains root access, it can also access your backup storage, and could **destroy your backup** (unless you're using some kind of append-only remote storage, where existing data can't be modified or deleted - at least restics [rest-server](https://github.com/restic/rest-server) supports that mode with `--append-only`).